 - Direct messages

 - Links to files shared in channels and direct messages

 - Member profile information

-Note: In shared channels, any links to files and their associated messages will only be included in your export if they were sent by a member of your organisation.
+Note: In channels shared with external organisations, any links to files and their associated messages will only be included in your export if they were sent by a member of your organisation.

 Step 1: Export data from your origin workspace

 To simplify the merging process, we recommend exporting data from your smaller or less active workspace and importing it to your larger or more active workspace.
-Follow the steps below to export data:
+Follow the steps below to begin the import process: